 The buzz of a mosquito zipping by your ear is a disturbing sound.
-Worse yet is a mosquito’s bite, which can drive you crazy — and potentially cause disease in your dog.
+Worse yet is a mosquito’s bite, which can drive you crazy — and potentially cause mosquito diseases in your dog.

 Unfortunately, mosquitoes are found throughout the world and can live all year long.
 They can reproduce quickly, emerging even during short periods of warm, moist weather.

-Mosquito bites can be highly irritating to dogs.
+Mosquito bites on dogs can be highly irritating.
 When dogs scratch at the itchy bites, they can damage their skin, leading to irritation, pain and even bacterial infection.
 Some dogs can actually suffer from allergic reactions to their bites resulting in swelling or hives.

-Not only are they irritating, but mosquitoes also carry viruses and parasites that they can pass to your dog.
-For example, they can spread diseases such as West Nile virus and heartworm disease.
+Not only are they irritating, but mosquitoes also carry viruses and parasites they can pass to your dog.
+For example, they can spread diseases such as heartworm disease.

-Bayer offers Advantage Multi® for Dogs (imidacloprid + moxidectin), which prevents heartworm disease and treats and controls roundworms, hookworms and whipworms and kills fleas.
+Bayer offers Advantage Multi® for Dogs (imidacloprid + moxidectin), which prevents heartworm disease, treats and controls roundworms, hookworms and whipworms, and kills fleas.
 Ask your veterinarian how to get a prescription for your dog.
+Product Label.

 We also offer K9 Advantix® II, which kills and repels mosquitoes, as well as fleas and ticks.
 It also repels biting flies and kills lice.
 It is not to be used in place of a heartworm prevention product and is not indicated for use in the prevention of heartworm disease.